AngMcL/sc2_canada_variants/README.md

 Angela McLaughlin et al.

 ## Description
-Scripts needed to reproduce our analysis as described in the manuscript, 'Effectiveness of Canadian travel restrictions in reducing burden of SARS-CoV-2 variants of concern pre-print to be made available at [medRxiv](https://www.medrxiv.org).
+Scripts needed to reproduce our analysis as described in the manuscript, 'Effectiveness of Canadian travel restrictions in reducing burden of SARS-CoV-2 variants of concern' pre-print to be made available at [medRxiv](https://www.medrxiv.org).

 ## Dependencies